Saving in 2022: our six-step guide

 Now we’re no experts on new year’s resolutions, but we do know a thing or two about saving money.
-So with this in mind, we’ve put together a six-step guide to setting a resolution you can actually stick to.
+So with this in mind, we’ve put together a six-step guide to help you stick to your savings goals.
 That way, you can kick-start a year of good savings habits.
+Our members have also provided some helpful savings tips to help you stay on track.

 1. Find your 'why'

 The first step to sticking to your resolution is wanting to stick to it.
-So before you even choose your resolution, define your reason for setting it in the first place.
+So before you even choose your resolution, define why you’re setting it in the first place.

-Do you want to save for something big, like a new car – or a special treat, such as a weekend away?
-Would you like to feel more financially secure by building a safety net?
-Do you want to reduce your spending on impulse buys?
+Do you want to save for something big, like a new car or an exciting getaway?
+Would you like to feel more financially secure by creating a safety net?
 Are you aiming for a major life change, like retiring or starting your own business?

-Whatever reason you land on, keep it in mind during the following steps.
+Whatever your reason, keep it in mind during the following steps.
 It could help you focus on what’s important and stay motivated throughout the year.

 2. Know your money